-- (6) Removal of any tree which has been destroyed or effectively destroyed by an act of God, or by acts outside the control of the legal, beneficial or equitable owner of the real property in which the tree is located, and which acts could not have been prevented by the exercise of reasonable care. - (7) Removal of any tree by the City in accordance with the authority and administrative discretion provided in § 54-08 of this chapter. - (8) Removal of specimen or non-specimen mango and avocado trees. - (C) All of the aforesaid trees listed in division (B) of this section which are dead or effectively destroyed, shall be removed by the property owner, without any permit, relocation, replacement or mitigation requirement, so as to protect adjacent properties from damage that may be caused by the dead or effectively destroyed trees. - Application for removal permits.
-Tree removal permits are required for the (D) removal of any specimen tree not specifically exempted under division (B) of this section.
+- (6) Removal of any tree which has been destroyed or effectively destroyed by an act of God, or by acts outside the control of the legal, beneficial or equitable owner of the real property in which the tree is located, and which acts could not have been prevented by the exercise of reasonable care. - (7) Removal of any tree by the City in accordance with the authority and administrative discretion provided in § 54-08 of this chapter.
+Removal of the tree must be done to ground level. - (8) Removal of specimen or non-specimen mango and avocado trees fruit trees - (C) All of the aforesaid trees listed in division (B) of this section which are dead or effectively destroyed, shall be removed by the property owner, without any permit, relocation, replacement or mitigation requirement, so as to protect adjacent properties from damage that may be caused by the dead or effectively destroyed trees. - (D) Application for removal permits.
+Tree removal permits are required for the removal of any specimen tree not specifically exempted under division (B) of this section.
 The City shall provide permit application forms which shall be used by permit applicants.
 An owner, agent of the owner, or lessee of a property may apply for a tree removal permit.
 If the permit applicant is a lessee, or agent of the owner, a statement from the owner of the property, indicating that the owner has no objection to the proposed tree removal, shall be submitted with the application.
 The permit applicant shall submit to the City a completed application form which shall include the reasons for the requested removal, the tree size and tree caliper, and the common name of the tree to be removed.
-Permit application forms shall be accompanied by two diagrams showing the location of the tree to be removed which are subject to review and approval by the Building and Zoning Department.
+Permit application forms shall be accompanied by two diagrams showing the location of the tree to be removed which are subject to review and approval by the Building and Zoning Department Public Works Department.
 The diagrams shall include the locations of all existing tree resources and all proposed structures or utilities which may require removal or relocation of trees.
 If the submitted diagrams do not provide sufficient information to determine which trees will be affected by proposed development, the department may require that a tree survey of the site be prepared and submitted to the department for review. - (E) Permit fees.
-The City shall, by resolution, establish a fee schedule for all matters relating to tree removal, relocation, replacement, monetary contribution, and all administrative reviews necessitated thereby.
-Applications for removal of any tree located under or within twenty (20) feet of an overhead utility line will be exempt from permitting and any excess bulk trash fees. - (F) Review and evaluations of removal permit applications.
-A review of each completed tree removal permit application shall be conducted by the Public Works Department.
-This review and all actions taken by the department shall be conducted under a standard of reasonableness using the best available practices from biology, botany, forestry, landscape architecture and other relevant fields.
+The City shall, by resolution, establish a fee schedule for all matters relating to tree removal, relocation, replacement, monetary contribution, and all administrative reviews necessitated level.
+Stump must be completely removed.